So you got in a hurry and you overfilled the oil in your mower engine. No big deal right? Wrong.

 - Turkey Baster: A turkey baster works well for removing small amounts of oil.
 Just make sure you don’t reuse it for cooking purposes after using it in your engine.
 These are pretty inexpensive to replace.

-How to Not Overfill Oil in a Lawn Mower
+How to Not Overfill Oil

 Before you change your lawn mower’s engine oil you need to look at your owner’s manual to find your engine oil capacity.